Yu-Group/simChef/README.md

 ### API Definitions

 - **Simulation**: A collection of experiments.
-- **Simulation Experiment**: A collection of related data-generating processes, methods, method evaluators, and result plotters.
+- **Simulation Experiment**: A collection of related data-generating processes, methods, method evaluators, and result visualizers.
 An experiment is designed to answer a well-defined question.
 - **Data-generating process (DGP)**: A DGP generates data (duh!).
 This could be entirely synthetic data, or it could be derived from some real-world dataset with a perturbation of some sort (e.g., added noise of various types,